 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
-It is meant to protect the security and confidentiality of protected health information.
-The privacy rule provides federal protections for personal health information held by covered entities, like Summit DD, and gives patients an array of rights with respect to that information.
-At the same time, it is balanced so that it permits the disclosure of personal health information needed for patient care and other important purposes.
+It is meant to protect the security and confidentiality of your health information.
+The privacy rule provides federal protections for personal health information held by covered entities, like Summit DD, and gives people an array of rights with respect to their information.
+At the same time, it is balanced so that it permits the disclosure of personal health information needed for a person’s care and other important purposes.

 What has Summit DD done to comply with HIPAA?

 Summit DD has a policy in place to comply with all HIPAA laws – which protect the privacy of those served by the Agency, as well as its employees.
-Summit DD conforms to all requirements set forth in the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and other applicable laws.
+Summit DD conforms to all requirements set forth HIPAA and other applicable laws.
 This policy applies whether Summit DD is acting as a covered health care provider or a Health Plan under HIPAA.